A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2016) Mu-Ling Chang and Chia-Chin (Cristi) Chang , Evaluation of pi by nested radicals. \emph{Mathematics Magazine} \textbf{89}, no. 5, 336--337.
-MR3593652.
-The authors prove the formula for $\pi$ in equation \eqref{E:Cat1842-1} above, apparently unaware of \textsc{Catalan 1842} and of the formula's many subsequent appearances. \item (2016) Devyn A. Lesher and Chris D. Lynd , Convergence results for the class of periodic left nested radicals. \emph{Mathematics Magazine} \textbf{89}, no. 5, 319--335.
-MR3593651.
 The authors write: ``There are two fundamental questions that are found throughout the research on nested radicals: (1) Given a particular form of nested radical , under what conditions does it converge?
-(2) Given a particular form of nested radical, which numbers can be expressed as the limit of a nested radical?\footnote{By ``nested radicals" the authors mean both continued and iterated $r_i$th roots. --- DJJ }
+(2) Given a particular form of nested radical, which numbers can be expressed as the limit of a nested radical?\footnote{By ``nested radicals" the authors mean both continued and iterated $r_i$th roots. }

 ``$[\ldots]$In this paper we address both research questions, as they pertain to periodic \emph{left} nested radicals .
 We provide numerical examples to illustrate each result.

 ``We also provide a recipe for constructing nested radicals with a predetermined end-behavior.
 If you choose the form of the nested radical and a limit, the recipe shows how to construct the unique nested radical of the chosen form that converges to the chosen limit.
 If you choose a periodic limiting sequence, the recipe shows how to construct a nested radical that asymptotically converges to the chosen periodic sequence."